Lucra-Sports/lucra-react-native-sdk/SETUP.md

 java zulu-11.56.19
 ```

-You can then navigate to the root of this projects and do:
+With ASDF installed on your machine, you can then navigate to the root of this project and do:

 ```sh
 asdf install